hvanjerdz/archmoured/docs/index.md

 ![Fdisk_devsda](img/Fdisk_devsda.png)

 This setup uses an encrypted root partition and an EFI mode partition only.
-The use of [swap](https://wiki.archlinux.org/title/Swap) is left to the reader's discretion.
+Usage of [swap](https://wiki.archlinux.org/title/Swap) is left to the reader's discretion.